a-herting/forkify/README.md

 # Forkify

 Javascript application that utilizes the Forkify API to fetch and display food recipes.
+A live version of this application can be found [here](https://forkify-herting.netlify.app/).

 We used user stories to discover the following desires users have for the product to inform what features should be included in the application.